nguoiyoujie/ra303s-iran/docs/features.md

      are destroyed you would win if destroyed all blue colored Allies units and left those two buildings standing.
 That has been fixed now.
 (Fix made by Echo)

-145. Added two map keywords related to atom bomb damage:

-     ```ini
-     [Basic]
-     UseAtomWhiteScreenEffectInMP=Yes
-     UseSinglePlayerAtomDamage=Yes
-     ```
-146. Added new map trigger actions which can be used in both multiplayer and singleplayer maps/missions.
-    You'll have to manually edit the [Trigs] section of the map to use them as no map editor supports them yet.
-    See the [Trigs] section chapter in the Red Alert Single Player Mission Creation Guide for more info.
-A quick summary for a trigger in the [Trigs section]:

-    ```ini
-    name=1,2,h,i,T1,p1,p2,T2,p1,p2,R1,p1,p2,p3,R2,p1,p2,p3
-    ```

-    R1 is trigger action one and p1, p2 and p3 are its parameters.
-R2 is trigger action two and it also has three paramters.
-You need to edit those parts of the trigger line to use these new triggers.

-    Here's the list of new triggers:

-        Give_Credits_Action: ID = 40, parameter 1 = HouseType of the house to give credits, parameter 2 =
-        amount of credits to give (negative amounts work)

-        Add_Vehicle_To_Sidebar_Action: ID = 41, parameter = Vehicle internal ID number to add to sidebar (Trigger owner is used for which house to add to sidebar for)

-        Add_Infantry_To_Sidebar_Action: ID = 42, parameter = Infantry internal ID number to add to sidebar (Trigger owner is used for which house to add to sidebar for)

-        Add_Building_To_Sidebar_Action: ID = 43, parameter = Building internal ID number to add to sidebar (Trigger owner is used for which house to add to sidebar for)

-        Add_Aircraft_To_Sidebar_Action: ID = 44, parameter = Aircraft internal ID number to add to sidebar (Trigger owner is used for which house to add to sidebar for)

-        Add_Vessel_To_Sidebar_Action: ID = 45, parameter = Vessel internal ID number to add to sidebar (Trigger owner is used for which house to add to sidebar for)

-        Set_View_Port_Location: ID = 50, parameter 1 = Waypoint to center viewport around (Trigger owner is
-        used for which house to set view port location for)

-        Set_Player_Control: ID = 51, parameter 1 = HouseType to set PlayerControl, parameter 2 = turn player
-        control on/off (1/0) (Trigger owner is used for which house to give player control)

-        Set_House_Primary_Color_Scheme: ID = 52, parameter 1 = HouseType to set primary color for,
-        parameter 2 = PlayerColorType to set to

-        Set_House_Secondary_Color_Scheme: ID = 53, parameter 1 = HouseType to set secondary color for,
-        parameter 2 = PlayerColorType to set to

-        Set_House_Build_Level:  ID = 54, parameter 1 = HouseType to set tech level for, parameter 2 =
-        desired tech level

-        Set_House_lQ:  ID = 55, parameter 1 = HouseType to set IQ, parameter 2 = desired IQ level

-        House_Make_Ally:  ID = 56, parameter 1 = HouseType to force make ally another house,
-        parameter 2 = HouseType of the house that will be allied

-        House_Make_Enemy:  ID = 57, parameter 1 = HouseType to force make enemy another house,
-        parameter 2 = HouseType of the house that will be enemied

-        Create_Chronal_Vortex: ID = 58, parameter 1 = waypoint to create chrono vortex at

-        Nuke_Strike_On_Waypoint: ID = 59, parameter 1 = waypoint to drop nuke on

-        Capture_Attached_Objects: ID = 60, parameter 1 = HouseType that will capture the attached
-        objects ( you need to attach the trigger to the objects to capture)

-        Iron_Curtain_Attached_Objects: ID = 61, parameter 1 = Amount of frames the Iron Curtain effect
-        will be active for or -1 to use the duration defined in RULES.INI, can be used to remove the Iron Curtain effect to by using 0 as parameter (you'll need to attach the trigger to the objects to Iron Curtain)

-        Create_Building_At_Waypoint: ID = 62, parameter 1 = StructType to build, Parameter 2 = waypoint to
-        create, Parameter 3 = HouseType that will be the owner

-        Set_Mission_Attached_Objects: ID 63, parameter 1 = MissionType to set (Setting buildings to mission
-        "Selling" will sell them, mission "Repair" DOES NOT repair buildings)

-        Repair_Attached_Buildings: ID 64, no parameters

-        New_Chrono_Shift_Attached_Objects: ID = 65, parameter 1 = waypoint to chronoshift attached objects to

-        Chrono_Shift_Trigger_Object: ID = 66, parameter 1 = waypoint to chronoshift trigger object
-        to (chronoshifts the object that triggered this trigger event, e.g. "Entered By..")

-        Iron_Curtain_Trigger_Object: ID = 67, parameter 1 = frames duration for Iron Curtain
-        effect (Iron Curtains the object that triggered this trigger event, e.g. "Entered by..")

 147. It's now possible to use BuildingTypes in TeamTypes/taskforces.
 So you can for example now have buildings paradropped in.